 Show All Answers

-Beaumont has set service levels for Roadway Snow Plowing and Roadway Snow Removal.
+Beaumont has set service levels for Roadway Ice Control and Roadway Snow Plowing and Removal.
 These service levels reflect the priority of each road in Beaumont.
 Priority roads are arterial roads and collector roads that have the highest volumes of traffic per day, like 50 Street and 50 Avenue.

 Cul-de-sacs are not part of the 2-way traffic routes in Beaumont, and therefore are a lower priority for clearing than arterial and collector routes.

-Residents have access online 24/7 to our Public Works Form located on Beaumont's Service Request Tracker to submit their concern or question.
+Residents have access online 24/7 to our Service Beaumont the City's service request portal to submit their concern or question.

 Please be prepared to provide any of the following information:

-Snow and Ice Control on the roads in Beaumont begins on is governed by Roadway Snow Plowing and Roadway Snow Removal service levels.
+Snow and Ice Control on the roads in Beaumont are determined by Roadway Ice Control and Roadway Snow Plowing and Removal service levels.

 Within a service level, schedules are set based on the following factors: